DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

    :align: center

 - **Polarity** (Default: Any):
    The polarity of edge to detection direction.
-Positive is from black to white, Negative is from white to black.
+Positive is from black to white; Negative is from white to black.

 - **Max Association Distance** (Default: 0):
    Not range limit, unit is pixel.